Phiny-sly/trading-project/README.md

     mvn -N io.takari:maven:wrapper
    ```
 3. **Build the Docker Image:**
-   - Make sure you have Docker installed.
+   - Make sure you have Docker installed and running.
    - Navigate to the root directory of the project.
    ```bash
    docker build -t amalitech-challenge .